Education Disrupted?

 With adaptive learning, we can interact with learners, to gather info on their performance.
 We're then better able to tailor their content - to suit their reality.

-I'm no fan, whatsoever, of Long Term Plans or Unit Plans - they're teacher directed systems - not at all conducive really, to what individuals need - just what the principal wants to see - of 30 years ago..
+I'm no fan, whatsoever, of SLT led Long Term Plans - they're top-down directed systems which completely undermine a teacher - a professional.
+All's designed for that one-sized fits all focus - not conducive to what individuals need - all's just what the principal wants - of 30 years ago...

 Retentive